 2. Neighborhood renewals and Arterial Program

-This is defined as the coordination with proposed, ongoing, or completed renewal activities and coordination with the Arterial Program, which will allow for optimized capital spending and reduced resident disruption.
-To ensure coordination between infill development and neighborhood renewals, EPCOR and the City of Edmonton will facilitate meetings with IDEA to align planning efforts.
+Neighborhood Renewal Program, which will allow for optimized capital spending and reduced resident disruption.
+To ensure coordination between infill development and neighborhood renewals, EPCOR and the City of Edmonton will continue to facilitate meetings with IDEA to align planning efforts.

 3. Location and use

 Map 3 of Bylaw 15100).
 The location and use criteria will ensure that developments that meet the definition of "missing middle" are ranked higher.
-"Missing middle" housing forms include triplex homes, four-plexes, row-houses, stacked row-houses, low rise (four stories or less), and mid rise (up to six stories) apartment buildings.
-The missing middle is targeted for funding because it aligns with the City vision for infill development and recognizes that there has been limited mid-sized residential development in established, mature, and downtown neighborhoods.
+"Missing middle" housing forms include triplex homes, four-plexes, row-houses, stacked row-houses, low rise (four stories or less), and mid-rise (up to six stories) apartment buildings, including mixed-use developments.
+The missing middle is targeted for funding because it aligns with the City vision for infill development and recognizes that there has been limited mid-sized residential development in established, mature, and core neighborhoods.
 High rise apartments will be considered for funding but are not given priority.

-This is defined as the distance of the development to current and future public transit (LRT, major bus service nodes and corridors, transit centers, etc.) Proposed developments that are 200m away from major transit facilities are ranked highest, with points given for 400m and 800m proximity.
-Development not in proximity to a major transit facility will not be considered.
+City Plan Maps document, available from the City of Edmonton.
+Proposed developments that are 200m away or less from these defined areas are ranked highest, with decreasing points given for developments which are within 400m and 800m in proximity.
+Developments not in proximity to a defined node or corridor will not be considered.

 This refers to how far along the project is in the development process.
 For example, a project that is in the development permit phase is further along than a project that still requires rezoning.
 Construction of the development should not proceed without sufficient fire protection in accordance with both the National Fire Code and Volume 4 of the City of Edmonton Design and Construction Standards.

 This refers to the extent to which the project is aligned with other projects on the same street so that efficiencies in project coordination can be realized.
-We will evaluate and score the level of coordination of each project based on other known projects in the area.
+EPCOR will evaluate and score the level of coordination of each project based on other known projects in the area.